fantasycalendar/FoundryVTT-Sequencer/docs/api/sound.md

 In addition, a secondary options parameter can be given to this method, which has the following options:

 - `bindVisibility: boolean` - (default `true`) - causes the sound to become hidden when the attached object is hidden
 - `bindElevation: boolean` - (default `true`) - causes the sound to match the elevation of the attached object

+## Persist

+`.persist()` or `.persist(boolean)` or `.persist(true, { persistTokenPrototype: true })`

+Calling this method will cause the sound to become permanent on the canvas.
+You can end the sound with the [Sound Manager](https://fantasycomputer.works/FoundryVTT-Sequencer/#/sound-manager).

+Also supports a second options object that accepts:
+- `persistTokenPrototype: boolean` (default `false`) - makes the sound persist on the token's prototype data, useful for active sound-linked VFX

 ## Radius